Newspaper Page Text

 heard that, too.
 It hasn't cut down the athletic squads any.

-[\1Y parents advised me against football in high school.
+lIY parents advised me against football in high school.
 I resented

-o that.
-T fought most of my own way through college so I could play
+U that I fought most of my own way through college so I could play

-some dark closet somewhere, I imagine. feeding the moths.
+some dark closet somewhere.
+I imagine, feeding the moths.
 I never

 wanted anything in my life quite as much as I wanted a college toot

-ball letter at one time.
-Other fellows want theirs just as sincerely.
-It
+ball letter at one time Other fellows want theirs just as sincerely, it

 It's the only way he will learn that it does not mean anything